Virenbhalgamiya/lisa_voice_assistant/README.md

 Lisa: Hey!
 It's time to review your to-do list.
 Lisa will continue listening after this — no blocking or deadlock occurs.
 ```
+## Challenges
+- Need to wake up the assistant again after setting a reminder.
+- Application needs to be restarted to after getting alerts.

 ## 👨‍💻 Author
 **Viren Bhalgamiya**